blbadger/blbadger.github.io/language-representations.md

 Accessorystaking-+-+ザigslistawaru
 ```

+### Manifold Walks

+Instead of attempting to use the gradient of the output of a language model with respect to changes in the input, we can instead try to start with a real input and modify it in some way.

 ### Implications

 In summary, transformer-based language models such as GPT-2 are unable to distinguish between English sentences and gibberish.